 Dogecoin, otherwise recognized as DOGE is an open-source cryptocurrency, which has developed into an enjoyable, friendly, and easy-to-use internet currency.

-So, if you’re asking yourself “What is Dogecoin?” or any other related questions you have come to the right place, as this comprehensive guide will provide you with all the answers you need.
+So, if you’re asking yourself “What is this Dogecoin thing?” or any other related questions, you have come to the right place, as this comprehensive guide will provide you with all the answers you need.

 Dogecoin has an extremely active and passionate community, with members known as the ‘Shibes,’ that have taken part in multiple social causes and fundraisers.

 The price of Dogecoin has been volatile but overall it has increased in value and in April 2021 reached $0.40 per DOGE, giving it a market capitalization of beyond $1.6 billion.

 Regarding its distribution, the coin had a fast initial production schedule, with 100 billion coins having already been mined by the middle of 2015.
 Currently, Dogecoin has a circulating supply of more than 129 billion.